junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 "Thought you'd like that," Sam says, easing around, grabbing a chair to sit down.
 "Isn't it your dream life?
 Since like six?"

+"What?
+No!"
+Sam raises an eyebrow.
 Dean is muted for a second, frowning at him.
-"What?
-No!
-Yeah?
+"Yeah?
 I mean -- not like this!"

 He trails off, giving their surrounding a quick look around.
 The bars, the officer's wooden desk, a couple lousy chairs, the walls with peeling paper, some random jacket and whip or something scattering around.
 The air smells dust and horse.